szksh-lab/poc-lock-action/README.md

     - `contents: write`
       - Get, create, and delete branches
       - Merge pull requests
-- Set up a GitHub repository Ruleset allowing only the GitHub App to release locks
+- Set up a GitHub repository Ruleset allowing only the GitHub App to unlock locks
 - Set up a GitHub branch protection allowing only the GitHub App to push commits to the default branch

 Please see [terraform](terraform) too.